HandsOnDataViz/book/spreadsheet/vlookup/README.md

 ![](vlookup-640.gif)

 *TO DO*
-- illustrate same concept in Google Sheets
-- upload sample tables for readers to follow along
 - explain limitations of VLOOKUP
-- suggest related tools: INDEX (?), Merge command in Google Fusion Tables, etc.
+- see also related tools: INDEX (?)

 {% footer %}
 {% endfooter %}